wincent/masochist/content/blog/dstroot-install_name_tool-and-interface-builder-palettes.md

 -   There's no possibility of a version mismatch between an application and older, installed frameworks.
 -   The diskspace and bandwidth overheads are negligible in this day of cheap, massive hard disks and widespread broadband access.

 But the trouble with embedded frameworks is that they require you to hardwire their install path to `@executable_path/../Frameworks`.
 Because of the hard-wiring you can't move those frameworks somewhere else (such as `/Library/Frameworks/`) and expect them to work.
-There *is* the new `@loader_path` macro which affords some flexibility but that only works on 10.4 and so it's not suitable for use with my frameworks (which at the time of writing must all run on 10.3 as well).
+There _is_ the new `@loader_path` macro which affords some flexibility but that only works on 10.4 and so it's not suitable for use with my frameworks (which at the time of writing must all run on 10.3 as well).

 So in the past I've gotten around this problem by having two separate targets in each of my framework projects: one for the embedded version and one for the installed version.
 This sucked because it was yet another thing to worry about keeping in synch; if I made a change to one target I'd have to remember to make a change to the other.
 It also doubled the effective build time if I wanted to build both the embeddable and installable variants of a framework.

 But that wasn't the only reason it was bad.
 I also had a bit of trouble with Xcode's `DSTROOT` build setting.
 Xcode has this to say about `DSTROOT`:

 > The path at which all products will be rooted when performing an install build.
 For instance, to install your products on the system proper, set this path to '/'.
-Defaults to /tmp/$(PROJECT\_NAME).dst to prevent a "test" install build from accidentally overwriting valid and needed data in the ultimate install path.
+Defaults to /tmp/\$(PROJECT_NAME).dst to prevent a "test" install build from accidentally overwriting valid and needed data in the ultimate install path.
 >
 > Typically this path is not set per target, but is provided as an option on the command line when performing an 'xcodebuild install'.
 It may also be set in a build configuration in special circumstances. \[DSTROOT\]